changeemma/markdown-cv/index.md

 </div>

 ## About me
-Software developer who loves solving challenging problems and is eager to learn working with others while achieving common goals.
+Software Engineer passionate about solving challenging problems and continuously learning through collaboration.

-Always looking to adopt best practices and habits in order to become a better professional.
+Motivated by teamwork and shared goals, I strive to adopt best practices and develop strong professional habits that help me grow both technically and personally.

 ## Experience